 The value stream is all the steps required to bring a product or service from order to delivery.
 A value stream map (VSM) represents the flow of materials and information through that path.
 This type of process map is a storyboard of how the work moves from request to receipt.
 It represents a great tool to understand the current condition or state and identify improvement opportunities.
 The goal is to identify and eliminate waste within and between processes.

-What makes the VSM unique is that shows the flow of all the high-level steps, allowing to see the entire value stream, how it works, and how value is delivered to the customer.
+What makes the VSM unique is that it shows the flow of all the high-level steps, what it is done, not how.
+This map allows us to see the entire value stream, how it works, and how value is delivered to the customer.
 The customer is front and center while drawing the value stream, providing a clear line of sight to the external customer.

 The first two steps for Strategic Planning are to establish the Vision after assessing the current state and develop breakthrough objectives.
 With the Value Steam Map, we easily see those areas where the flow stops, making it an effective instrument to understand the current environment.
 The improvement opportunities are the non-value-added steps, and those points the flow stop.
 The future state map deploys the opportunities for improvement identified in the current-state map to achieve a higher level of performance.
 This high-level of performance would be part of the strategic plan breakthrough objectives.